Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces

-The final interpolation error estimate is given below, and is numerically evaluated using an analogous quadrature approximation as described in Remark \ref{rem:num_eval_err_est}.
-Compared to the quadrature error estimates in \textit{Error estimate} \ref{est:B_quad}, the $n$-dependence shifts from $2n+1$ to $n$, and the the estimate now includes a maximum over different $\tau$-values.

-\begin{errest}[Polynomial interpolation, $\Lsq$] Consider the function $\Lsq$ defined by \eqref{eq:Lsq_est}.
-Let everything be defined analogously to \textit{Error estimate \ref{est:B_quad}}.
-The error in the polynomial interpolant of degree at most $n-1$ for $\Lsq$, as defined in \eqref{eq:Einterp_complex_max}, can be estimated as
+\begin{errest}[Polynomial interpolation at Gauss--Legendre nodes, $\Lsq$] Consider the function $\Lsq$ defined by \eqref{eq:Lsq_est}.
+Let all quantities be defined as in \textit{Error predictor \ref{est:B_quad}}.
+Then the maximum interpolation error over the panel may be predicted by

 where

 with

 where $\ell_m$ is the $m$-point node polynomial defined in \eqref{eq:elln}. \end{errest}